 Alice was born August 14, 1918 and Martin was born July 10, 1916.
 The pair had some uncanny similarities growing up.
 Both were born in Chicago, moved to California when they were twelve, received scholarships to the Art Institute of Chicago and attended the University of California.
 After their studies their paths started differ.
 Alice worked at the animation studio Walter Lantz Productions, home of Woody Woodpecker.
 While Martin worked at Walt Disney Studio, on their feature-length films Dumbo, Fantasia, and Pinocchio.
 The two finally crossed paths in 1943, and got married the following year.

-Alice Provensen has continued to illustrate children’s books.
-Since 1990 she has written and illustrate seven books, including Punch in New York, published in 1991, which is considered her best solo work.
-Now,well into her 90s, she has continued to work on publishing projects regularly.
+Alice Provensen continued to work on publishing projects well into her 90s.
+She wrote and illustrated seven books, including Punch in New York, published in 1991, which is considered her best solo work.
+Alice died in April 2018, four months shy of her 100th birthday.